 It may also be good advice to contact a professional bookkeeper when implementing your system.
 Having an effective setup means no errors, reduced costs, and your books will be off to a good start.

 Strong bookkeeping is not complicated if you establish steady habits and employ tools that can make your day-to-day tasks easier.
-To help you keep your records accurate and prevent some of the most common errors, here are some tips specific to every small business that should be followed:
+To help you keep your records accurate and prevent some of the most common errors, here are some tips specific for bookkeeping in small business that should be followed:

 Automation with tools such as Xero or MYOB saves time through bank feeds, transaction categorisation, and recurring invoicing.